daleonpz/Notes/fh-dortmund/02-micro.md

 -  In digital circuit theory, sequential logic is a type of logic circuit whose output depends not only on the present value of its input signals but on the sequence of past inputs, the input history.
 This is in contrast to combinational logic, whose output is a function of only the present input.
 That is, sequential logic has state (memory) while combinational logic does not.

-## key concepts and constructs of VHDL
+## Key concepts and constructs of VHDL
 - Circuit hierarchy and connectivity
     - Abstraction, modularity, and repetition further help to arrive at manageable circuit descriptions.
 Any HDL that wants itself useful must support these techniques.
     - The interface is specified in the entity declaration whereas the details of its implementation are captured in a language element called architecture body, or architecture for short